 - To make it vegan / egg-free use your favourite store-bought plant-based mayonnaise and add garlic and saffron.
 Alternatively, there are several recipes for homemade vegan mayonnaise.
 When I make vegan mayo I like to use soy milk, as it’s a really simple method.
 Here’s the vegan mayo recipe I usually follow.

 - This sauce keeps in the fridge in an airtight container for up to 5 days.

 The inspiration behind this recipe comes from a delicious saffron aioli I tasted recently at a Christmas buffet.
 I’m not much of an aioli maker, but homemade mayonnaise is something I make pretty often.
 When you learn to make your own, there’s no going back to store-bought.
 So inspired by the sauce I had tasted at the restaurant I made my first batch of this saffron garlic mayonnaise.
 And it’s been a favourite ever since.

-Saffron garlic mayonnaise
+Saffron garlic mayo

 Garlic mayo with saffron made with homemade mayonnaise or store-bought and flavoured with garlic paste and crushed saffron.
 Perfect with steamed veggies or smoked fish.

 - 200 ml vegetable oil

 - 1/3 tsp saffron finely ground

 - 1 tsp garlic paste or 1 garlic clove grated